 The effectiveness ratings for GYMNEMA are as follows:

 Insufficient evidence to rate effectiveness for...

 - Weight loss.
-Early research suggests that taking a specific combination of gymnema extract, hydroxycitric acid, and niacin-bound chromium by mouth for 8 weeks might reduce body weight in people who are overweight or obese.
+Early research shows that taking a combination of gymnema, hydroxycitric acid, and niacin-bound chromium by mouth can reduce body weight in people who are overweight or obese.

 - Metabolic syndrome.

 Special precautions & warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking gymnema if you are pregnant or breast feeding.
 Stay on the safe side and avoid use.